Ingest: Minimum Viable Ontology / Domain Maps

 2. "Conceptual thresholds" as pedagogical grounding — the tweet explicitly connects to threshold concept theory from education research.
 Worth investigating whether threshold concepts (Meyer & Land) have been formally studied in the context of AI prompting or domain onboarding for agents. [deep-dive]

-4. AI-generated domain maps as a practical tool — the prototype uses LLMs to generate the initial ontology, then envisions expert curation.
-This is the generator/verifier pattern from our KB: AI generates candidates, experts verify and curate. [just-a-reference]
+5. AI-generated domain maps as generator/verifier pattern — the prototype uses LLMs to generate the initial ontology, then envisions expert curation ("blessed by experts").
+This is the generator/verifier pattern: AI generates candidates, experts verify and curate. [just-a-reference]